-The South Platte River Corridor Vision plan studied the entire length of the South Platter River that is within the city limits of Littleton.
-The portion of the river adjacent to the study area is described as "the corridor's greatest opportunity to successfully implement of model of land development that protects the River corridor while embracing it as a resource that adds value and richness to the entire development parcel."
+The portion of the river adjacent to the study area is described in the Corridor Vision as "the corridor's greatest opportunity to successfully implement of model of land development that protects the River corridor while embracing it as a resource that adds value and richness to the entire development parcel."
 The plan recognizes the economic development potential of the river by encouraging commercial and residential uses that are compatible with the river corridor.

 The plan describes the importance of the light rail stations as "significant city-shaping elements that should be connected to the River corridor by safe, direct and pleasant bike and pedestrian routes if at all possible.
 The synergy between these important nodes and the South Platte corridor provides huge benefits in terms of usership, quality of life, economic development potential, and alternate modes of transportation".
 The plan identifies the existing trails along the corridor and states that future development plans "should take advantage of existing trail corridors, especially the existing drainage way and underpass between Mineral Avenue and C-470" which is known as the "Dad Clark" gulch that connects to the McLellen Reservoir.
-The plan goes on to describe how "a partnership might be formed with the developer to offer incentives for river-friendly mixed use development that takes advantage of the transit stop at Mineral, and that also protects some portion of the site as a buffer to South Platte Park".
+The plan goes on to describe how "a partnership might be formed with future developers to offer incentives for river-friendly mixed use development that takes advantage of the transit stop at Mineral, and that also protects some portion of the site as a buffer to South Platte Park".
 The plan also recommends improved directional signage for cyclists and pedestrians between the Aspen Grove Shopping Center, the RTD light rails stop, and the South Platte River.
 Part of this recommendation includes planning for high utilization of bikes and pedestrians between the light rail station and the northeastern corner of the undeveloped private property south of Mineral Avenue.
-Finally the plan states the City of Littleton should "consider at least one bridge or underpass across Mineral Avenue to provide a safe, grade-separated route between these important areas to strengthen the transit- oriented development (TOD) potential for the northern edge of the Ensor Property."
+Finally the plan states the City of Littleton should "consider at least one bridge or underpass across Mineral Avenue to provide a safe, grade-separated route between these important areas to strengthen the transit oriented development (TOD) potential for the northern edge of the Ensor Property."